-But first, a moment of apology to those sputtering these, and other protests; "But I feel better when there is no clutter around!"
-"My parents/ grandparents stuff is so out-dated .. and I don't want it!"
-"I have more time to go have fun without having stuff to dust!"
+But first, a sincere apology to those sputtering; "But I feel better when there is no clutter around!" or "My parents' / grandparents' stuff is so out-dated ...
+I don't want it!" or "I'll have more time for experiences if I'm free from taking care of dust collectors!"
 And so on and so forth.
-In fact, I do hear this and more, all the time ... ad nauseam.
-It is pounded into my head constantly by posts on social media, magazine articles and well-meaning individuals.
-And I think these reasons resonate with people because there is indeed value in clearing out useless clutter.
-But grant me the opportunity to offer another viewpoint ...
+Yes, I do hear these protests ... ad nauseam in fact.
+It is pounded into my head constantly by posts on social media and by well-meaning individuals who truly believe in a minimalist lifestyle.
+I believe their viewpoint resonates with many people for one very simple reason ... that there is indeed good value in clearing out useless clutter!
+But the keyword here is "useless".

-Value is determined by you.
-And many generations can start with you too!
+Value is determined by you; and many generations can also start with you too!
 This really comes home when you have a child.
-I take great joy in mixing up ingredients in my Mom's old robin's egg blue Pyrex bowl - but what greater joy is there to watch my daughter do the same thing?
+I take great joy in mixing up some baking ingredients in my Mom's old Pyrex bowl set - but what greater joy is there to watch my daughter do the same thing?

 "Little Bear" stories and cartoons by Else Holmelund Minarik / Maurice Sendak

 " A place for everything, and everything in its place."

-Meadow Sweet Grove © V. Buchanan 2019
+Meadow Sweet Grove © V. Buchanan 2019 / edited 2021 & 2022

 FREE SHIPPING WHEN YOUR ORDER TOTALS $150 CDN!

 Enter Coupon Code: NORTHAMERICA at checkout and hit "Apply".